BTernaryTau/bternarytau.github.io/miscellaneous/voting-theory/unified-levels-of-support.md

 ### Applications

 Unified levels of support is intended to function as an interface for any voting criteria that depend on comparing levels of support across candidates and/or across ballots.
 An example of a criterion that uses it for comparisons across ballots is the [sequential cancellation criterion](/miscellaneous/voting-theory/sequential-cancellation-criterion).
+An example of a criterion that uses it for comparisons across ballots and comparisons across candidates is the [free cancellation criterion](/miscellaneous/voting-theory/free-cancellation-criterion).

 #### Opposite ballots